Signature image, Quartz from Baldy in Evening Light, imaged by The Lower Marmot.

 Baldy Point is located in the Quartz Mountain Nature Park, 17 miles north of Altus, OK.
 From I-40, take Highway 44 (Exit 53) south approximately 45 miles to Quartz Mountain Resort entrance.
 If coming from Highway 62, turn north near Altus on State Highway 283.

-Use the map at left to help determine the best driving directions based on your departure point.
+Use the map above to help determine the best driving directions based on your departure point.

 The 59,020-acre Wichita Mountain Wildlife Refuge hosts a rare piece of the past -- a remnant mixed grass prairie.
 Included within the refuge are the 5,723 acre Charon's Garden Wilderness, and the 36,620 acre Special Use Area.
 Charon's Garden Wilderness was designated by the Wilderness Act of 1964 to provide a remote, pristine environment offering visitors a chance to discover the solitude and adventure offered by wilderness lands.
 The Special Use Area is set aside for research, breeding of animals and preservation of endangered species.
 With the exception of the occasional guided tour (e.g., bugling elk tours in the fall), entry to the general public is not allowed.